shaileshhemdev/hemdev-705.603Spring24/FraudDetection/.ipynb_checkpoints/SystemsPlan-checkpoint.md

         </ol>
     </li>
     <li>
-        <b>Metrics Evaluation</b>The evaluation of the metrics need to factor the following
+        <b>Metrics Evaluation: </b>The evaluation of the metrics need to factor the following
         <ol>
             <li>System should be able to retrain the model at prescribed intervals</li>
             <li>System should be able to replace the models used for training and predicting</li>